Alex-D/Cookies-EU-banner/README.md

 ## Functionalities

-- Do Not Track detection
+- Do Not Track detection (IE9+, Firefox, and all navigators compatibles with the `navigator.doNotTrack` JavaScript variable);
-- Disable banner when visitor is a bot : prevent from SEO Engine to get your cookie advert message like main content of your pages
+- Disable banner when visitor is a bot : prevent from SEO Engine to get your cookie advert message like main content of your pages;
 - Respect [all points imposed by CNIL (FR)](http://www.cnil.fr/vos-obligations/sites-web-cookies-et-autres-traceurs/outils-et-codes-sources/la-mesure-daudience/) and [these points](http://www.cnil.fr/vos-obligations/sites-web-cookies-et-autres-traceurs/que-dit-la-loi/).